Mining and Reclamation Related Organizations

 National Association of State Land Reclamationists

-The National Association of State Land Reclamationists (NASLR) is composed of about 25 states and provinces with regulatory programs dedicated to restoring lands and waters affected by mining.
+The National Association of State Land Reclamationists (NASLR) is composed of about 17 states with regulatory programs dedicated to restoring lands and waters affected by mining.
 As a nationally recognized authority on the reclamation of mined lands, NASLR advocates research, innovative technology and professional discourse to foster the restoration environmental resources.
 All DEC Mined Land Reclamation Specialists are members of NASLR.

 NASLR promotes lasting partnerships among state land reclamationists, private mining groups and other interested parties to endorse and sponsor programs that advance the art and science of land reclamation.
-DEC hosted the 1997 joint annual meeting of IMCC and NASLR in Lake Placid, New York.
+DEC hosted the 2014 Annual Conference in Newburgh, New York.
 Technical presentations by national experts and discussions with these leaders provided new ideas and approaches to reclamation and environmental protection.

 Office of Surface Mining Reclamation and Enforcement